 A country you always want to return to

 My last day is spent strolling through the streets of Coyoacán, a quarter south of the center most widely known for the Frida Kahlo Museum.
 It is a Sunday, people are outside enjoying the sunshine before the inevitable rainfall in the late afternoon.
 I have coffee with Lauren, a blogger from the UK who has been living in and writing about Mexico for two years.
 She is planning her departure from the country to travel around South America, but she is certain that she will come back: “Mexico is a place you always want to return to.”
-At the time, I was sure I would have seen it all by the end my second trip and turn my attention to a new place to explore.
+At the time, I was sure I would have seen it all by the end of my second trip and turn my attention to a new place.
 But a few months later, I find her statement to be true.
 There is always more to see and read about Mexico.